Micromobility in Boulder

 To achieve more sustainable transportation in Boulder, we'll need to manage these services in ways that maximizes benefits and minimizes risks.

 As a micromobility option, e-scooters could support our city's Transportation Master Plan and Climate Commitment goals, but only if they're managed in a way that works for our community.
-That's why the city has temporarily paused issuing business licenses to e-scooter companies seeking to operate in Boulder until February 2020.
-We're using this time to explore whether we should adopt e-scooters and, if so, what potential regulations could look like that would guide responsible, safe and beneficial e-scooter operation in our city.
+That's why the city temporarily paused issuing business licenses to e-scooter companies seeking to operate in Boulder until October 2020.

 E-scooter benefits and risks

-Electric scooters, or "e-scooters," are taking many cities by storm.
+Electric scooters, or "e-scooters," have taken many cities by storm.
 They can have benefits, such as:

 - Replacing car trips and as a result reducing greenhouse gas emissions.